 According to what little knowledge had been gleaned, the city had been utterly wiped out when one of the pillars was destroyed within Nar’thalas Academy.
 The explosion itself would have been enough to leave the city in ruins, but the energy released was tainted with the magical powers of the ley-line that ran beneath the city foundations.
 This magical power had captured the thousands of citizens who lived here, trapping their spirits and forcing them to wander their lost city for eternity.

-“They’re all gone,” a Highbourne spirit said to him as he entered.
+“They’re all gone,” a Highbourne spirit said to him as he stepped through one of the massive archways.
 “All gone.”

 The spirit paused, looking around for a moment.
 “All gone.”